samuelaguilera/fresh-forms-for-gravity/readme.txt

 = Usage =

-Just install and activate, no settings page.
+Just install and activate.
+No settings required except for ACF support (see FAQ).

 == Frequently Asked Questions ==